ECronin1973/Applied_Statistics_MyWork/README.md

 # END

  # Project 2024/2025 Applied Statistics

  ## PlantGrowth Analysis

  ### Overview

- This project analyzes the PlantGrowth dataset from Vicent Arel-Bundock's Rdatasets page.
+ This project analyses the PlantGrowth dataset from Vicent Arel-Bundock's Rdatasets page.
 The dataset contains two main variables: a treatment group and the weight of plants within those groups.
-The project objective is to perform t-tests and ANOVA on this dataset while describing the dataset and explaining the work.
+The project objective is to perform t-tests and ANOVA on this dataset while describing and explaining the work.

 ### Objectives

- - Download and Save the Dataset: Download the dataset from Vicent Arel-Bundock's Rdatasets page and save it to your repository.
+ - __Download and Save the Dataset:__ Download the dataset from Vicent Arel-Bundock's Rdatasets page and save it to your repository.

- - Describe the Dataset: Load the dataset into a pandas DataFrame and provide a detailed description in your notebook.
-This includes summarizing the dataset, displaying the first few rows, and providing statistical information about the variables.
+ - __Describe the Dataset:__ Load the dataset into a pandas DataFrame and provide a detailed description in your notebook.
+Include summarising the dataset, displaying the first few rows, and providing statistical information about the variables.

- - Describe the t-test: Explain what a t-test is, how it works, and what the assumptions are.
+ - __Describe the t-test:__ Explain what a t-test is, how it works, and the assumptions.

- - Perform a t-test: Conduct a t-test to determine whether there is a significant difference between the two treatment groups trt1 and trt2.
+ - __Perform a t-test:__ Conduct a t-test to determine whether there is a significant difference between the two treatment groups trt1 and trt2.

- - Perform ANOVA: Conduct an ANOVA to determine whether there is a significant difference between the three treatment groups ctrl, trt1, and trt2.
+ - __Perform ANOVA:__ Conduct an ANOVA to determine whether there is a significant difference between the three treatment groups ctrl, trt1, and trt2.

- - Explain the Use of ANOVA: Discuss why it is more appropriate to apply ANOVA rather than several t-tests when analyzing more than two groups.
+ - __Explain the Use of ANOVA:__ Discuss why applying ANOVA rather than several t-tests is more appropriate when analysing more than two groups.

+ ### The code for this project was generated with the help of an AI tool, and subsequently reviewed and verified for accuracy and functionality.

  ## Download and Save the Dataset:

- The dataset was downloaded from [Vicent Arel-Bundocks Rdatasets page](https://vincentarelbundock.github.io/Rdatasets/datasets.html) and saved to the repository.
+ The dataset was downloaded from the [Vicent Arel-Bundocks Rdatasets page](https://vincentarelbundock.github.io/Rdatasets/datasets.html) and saved to the repository.
 The following code was used to complete this task:

  ```<python>
  # Import libraries to complete this project